 The Organization follows the deferral method of accounting for contributions and grants.
 Unrestricted contributions and grants are recognized when received or receivable and collectability is reasonably assured.
-Revenue from fundraising and wage subsidy are recognized when received or receivable and collectability is reasonably assured.
+Revenue from fundraising, wage and rent subsidies are recognized when received or receivable and collectability is reasonably assured.
 Interest income is recognized as earned.
 Designated contributions and grants are recognized as revenue in the year in which the related expenses are incurred.